robcarmo/devops-challenge-senior-rob/README.md

 It is designed to assess your level of familiarity with common modern development and operations tools and concepts.

+**Warning: Working through this challenge WILL INCUR COSTS on your cloud account.
+Particle41 does not cover any costs associated with the challenge, so please ensure you clean up your cloud environment properly after you verify that your code works.**

 ## Summary

 We aim to hire software engineers who embrace the DevOps mindset, especially taking an infrastructure-as-code approach to software and infrastructure deployment.